Version 0.2.6 (beta)

 - Regularized multiple regression connectivity

-- Principle components regression connectivity (PCR)
+- Principal component regression (PCR) connectivity

-- Partial-correlation functional connectivity
+- Partial correlation functional connectivity

 - Inverse covariance-based partial correlation

-- Regularized partial correlation [planned]
+- Regularized partial correlation

 - Causal connectivity